 Here's an example of how such a consent request looks, from The Met Office app:

 You need to put safeguards in place to transfer personal information out of the EU.
 Certain Firebase services transfer your users' data to Google's servers in the US.
-There is a safeguard in place for this, as Google participates in the EU-US Privacy Shield.
+The Privacy Shield Framework used to be an acceptable method for transfers of data.
+However, it was invalidated and is now replaced by the EU-U.S. Data Privacy Framework.

 Here's an example from the account creation screen of the TikTok app: